Personal advertisement: History

 Matrimonial or "lonely hearts" clubs began forming in the 20th century, primarily in the United States.
 These clubs accepted ads from their members for an enrollment fee.
 Some clubs published papers and magazines dedicated to members' ads or compiled the ads into lists and catalogs that were mailed to the club members.
 Post-World War II, lonely hearts clubs and marriage advisory bureaus became a huge business in West Germany.
 (Note: The term "lonely hearts club" is also used to refer to organizations that arrange introductions to potential partners, online dating sites, and to physical singles clubs.)
 The "lonely hearts" designation reflected the social stigma associated with personal ads.
 There were at least 500 lonely hearts clubs by 1961, with membership estimates between 100,000 and 4 million.
 Club operators referred to themselves as "marriage brokers".
 As computer dating and single clubs became available, lonely hearts clubs diminished.

 Magazines and newspapers for matrimonial ads had mostly disappeared in 1961 in England, while newspapers and magazines devoted to personal ads–traditional, explicit, and aberrant–proliferated in the United States during the late 1960s.
-The underground paper, International Times, founded in 1966, was the first to publish openly gay personal ads.
-After homosexuality was legalized in England in 1967, new publications featuring personal ads for homosexuals were established, such as Jeffrey and Gay Times, and gay ads began to appear in mainstream publications by the end of the 1970s.
+The underground paper International Times, founded in 1966, was the first to publish openly gay personal ads.
+After homosexual acts were decriminalized in England in 1967, new publications featuring personal ads for homosexuals were established, such as Jeffrey and Gay Times, and gay ads began to appear in mainstream publications by the end of the 1970s.

 By the late 1980s, publications as disparate as the New York Law Journal and The New York Review of Books added personal ads to their content.
 Placing an ad to find a romantic partner had become an acceptable alternative to conventional methods of meeting people.

-A unique form of personal ad began to appear in the 1990s: ads to find reproductive partners.
+A new form of personal ad began to appear in the 1990s: ads to find reproductive partners.
 Typically placed by lesbians or gay men, the ads seek someone to donate eggs or sperm to enable the advertisers to have children.

 The first online dating service was founded by Joan Ball in 1964.
 Operation Match, begun in 1965, was the first online dating service in the United States.
 These services involved questionnaires and computer matching.
 Match.com in 1995 was one of the first sites to host personal ads online.
 At the time, few people had computer access.
 As Internet access increased, so did interest in online personal ads and computer dating, with the first free dating sites appearing between 2005 and 2010.
 With smartphones, dating apps such as Tinder became popular.
 While personal ads in publications never gained social acceptance in France, the use of online dating sites are more popular.
 Online personal ads are freed from the space limitations of print ads.
 Additionally, websites and apps that host personals typically provide automated menus or sortable categories for common information, freeing the advertiser to tailor the narrative portion of the ad to their specific objectives.